 One of the winter holidays that drives consumer spending in Q4 //

-Hanukkah or Chanukkah is is a Jewish holiday that is observed for eight nights and days, starting on the 25th day of Kislev according to the Hebrew calendar.
-Hanukkah begins the evening of Thursday, December 10th and ends the evening of Friday, December 18th, 2020.
-Hanukkah is also known as the Festival of Lights and is observed by lighting of the menorah, traditional foods, games and gifts.
+Hanukkah or Chanukah is is a Jewish holiday that is observed for eight nights and days, starting on the 25th day of Kislev according to the Hebrew calendar.
+Hanukkah begins the evening of Thursday, December 7th, and ends the evening of Friday, December 15th, 2023.
+Hanukkah is also known as the Festival of Lights and is observed by lighting of the menorah, traditional foods, games, and gifts.